Candy Crush Soda Saga is the second instalment in the Candy Crush franchise. I worked on Soda as a Intern and a Intermediate Level Designer.

 Tweaking and analyzing data

-Soda has been out for a few years now, and with each year things in the game change, and as designers we get better and better at building levels.
+Soda has came out in 2014 and with each year things in the game change.
+As designers we get better and better at building levels and new people join with new learnings.
 Because of this, earlier levels might use old conventions that we’ve moved away from.
-This requires us to go back and analyze the data that we get from the players, and tweak those older levels.
+This requires us to always analyze the data that we get from the players and tweak look into how we can improve older levels.
 We obviously want all players to enjoy our game, no matter where they are in the progression.

-We don’t want to drastically rework levels if we don’t have to.
-The game should still get harder and harder the longer the players progress.
+We don’t want to drastically rework levels unless necessary, because we want to respect the old designer’s idea.
+The game should still get harder and harder the further along in the game they are.
 Some blockers come later in the game, so we need to use what’s available at that stage of the progression.
+In our day-to-day work in regards to tweaking we mostly change parameters of blockers and specials within the level, as well as the amount of moves available to the player.

 Frosting level created by me.
 This level has Dofus, a helper character that removes all candies of a chosen color, if the player collects the cyan candies to activate him.

-I believe that my time at King has made me better at creating shapes and layouts that are easy to understand, which is something I can easily apply to other types of games.
+I believe that my time at King has made me better at creating shapes and layouts that are easy to read at a quick glance.
 It has given me a better understanding of a demographic that I previously didn’t have much experience with.
-It has been a valuable time for me and I’ve grown as a designer as a result.
+I also improved my leadership skills and presentation skills.
+I grew into a designer and team member valued by my colleagues.